Hosted Forgejo · CI/CD included · EU jurisdiction

 Pricing

-• Dedicated EU region
+• Dedicated PostgreSQL

 Talk to us